ArielCoinOrg/arielcoin/README.md

 The major features of the Ariel network include:

 1. Compatibility with the Ethereum Virtual Machine, which allows for compatibility with most existing Solidity based smart contracts.
 No special solidity compiler is required to deploy your smart contract to Ariel .
-2. A Proof of Stake consensus system which is optimized for Ariel 's contract model.
-Any user can stake and help to secure the network.
-There is no voting, master nodes, or minimum amount required.
-There have been transactions as small as 2 Ariel that have created blocks in the past.
-Staking from smart contracts is under development.
-3. The Decentralized Governance Protocol is completely implemented and functional, which allows certain network parameters to be modified without a fork or other network disruption.
+2. The Decentralized Governance Protocol is completely implemented and functional, which allows certain network parameters to be modified without a fork or other network disruption.
 This currently controls parameters like block size, gas prices, etc.
-4. Uses the UTXO transaction model and is compatible with Bitcoin, allowing for existing tooling and workflows to be used with Ariel .
+3. Uses the UTXO transaction model and is compatible with Bitcoin, allowing for existing tooling and workflows to be used with Ariel .
 This allows for the infamous SPV protocol to be used which is ideal for light wallets on mobile phones and IoT devices.

 Note: Ariel Core is considered beta software.
 We make no warranties or guarantees of its security or stability.